pfsense/docs/source/captiveportal/using-captive-portal-with-freeradius.rst

          monthly is a better choice as maximum and set an expiration date for the account.

--  pfSense Captive Portal configuration:
+-  Captive Portal configuration in pfSense® software:

    -  Enable **Services > Captive Portal**
    -  Enable **RADIUS Authentication** and configure for